AdaCore/spark2014/lrm/source/introduction.rst

    in or out of SPARK and add a comment to say that that detail is still to be defined.

 #.
-Make clear that the wording of the HLRs doesn't need to be as precise as the RM
-   wording, so provided the broad intent is clear, we shouldn't be raising comments on them.

-#.
 Do we need something in general on visibility?
 That is, an item where we state what
    a given language feature can refer to?